paulenriquez/coolify-apps/logto/DOCS.md

 **However,** the implication is... you would have to do the following:

 1. Look for `coolify-proxy`'s IP address by performing a `docker network inspect` against the Logto container's network
-2. Adding the IP address to the Docker Compose file's `extra_hosts`
+2. Add the IP address to the Docker Compose file's `extra_hosts`
 3. Repeat # 1 in case the IP address changes (maybe due to a container/ docker/ server restart)

 Effectively, you would have to manually "hardcode" that IP address — which you'll then have to update everytime that IP changes. _Not so elegant!_